-- What were the easiest and hardest blanks to fill in?
-Why? - How has adding imaginative details helped (or hindered) your understanding of the Scripture text? - What have you learned from this activity about the devil's motivations and Jesus' thoughts and feelings?
+- % What were the easiest and hardest blanks to fill in?
+Why? - We How has adding imaginative details helped (or hindered) your understanding of the Scripture text? - What have you learned from this activity about the devil's motivations and Jesus' thoughts and feelings? - % In what ways do you think this experience helped Jesus prepare for ministry?